Akshatchaube01/Chess_Project/README.md

 # Project
-A new open source project
+A new Open source project